Virtual Exchange

 Your participation in Virtual Exchange projects can be recognised in different ways.

-If the course unit is included in the educational offer, the University of Padua will recognise the ECTS credits as:
+If the course unit is included in the course catalogue of the University of Padua, ECTS can be recognised as:

-- in or off-plan elective course unit (with mark/ ‘passed’ status)
+• in or off-plan elective course unit (with mark or 'passed/fail' status)

-If the course unit is not included in the educational offer, you can still earn an Open Badge and a certificate of attendance.
+If the course unit is not included in the course catalogue, you can still earn an Open Badge and a certificate of attendance.

 Active projects